The Resy Hit List: Where In Atlanta You’ll Want to Eat Right Now

 9. Elise Woodruff Arts Center

 The Woodruff Arts Center was already well-rounded with its performance and visual art venues, but our Rundown tells how Craig Richards of Lyla Lila now adds culinary dazzle to the campus.
 A dining room swathed in wine-red fabrics and another under an enormous modernist-style abstract by Tommy Taylor provides a serene, hushed haven to enjoy flavors that lean French and Italian but with a distinctly Richards throughline.
-For instance, refreshing crudos under “A Breeze,” bright bites called “A Touch of Sun,” and his fresh pasta magic.
-Also exceptional: spiced, cured duck with fermented blackberry and halibut with field peas, ginger buerre blanc, and caviar.
+For instance, crudo under “A Breeze,” bright bites called “A Touch of Sun,” and his fresh pasta magic.
+As a main, the spiced, cured duck with fermented blackberry is exceptional.
 Pro tip: Valet parking’s available, but self-parking is cheapest at the Promenade deck and closest at the Boys & Girls Club garage.

 11. Brasserie Lundi Midtown